brian-j-smith/Mamba.jl/doc/samplers/amwg.rst

 Adaptive Metropolis within Gibbs (AMWG)
 ---------------------------------------

-Implementation of a Metropolis-within-Gibbs sampler :cite:`metropolis:1953:ESC`, :cite:`robert:2009:EAM`, :cite:`tierney:1994:MCE` for iteratively simulating autocorrelated draws from a distribution that can be specified up to a constant of proportionality.
+Implementation of a Metropolis-within-Gibbs sampler :cite:`metropolis:1953:ESC,robert:2009:EAM,tierney:1994:MCE` for iteratively simulating autocorrelated draws from a distribution that can be specified up to a constant of proportionality.

 Stand-Alone Function
 ^^^^^^^^^^^^^^^^^^^^

 .. function:: amwg!(v::VariateAMWG, sigma::Vector{Float64}, logf::Function; \
-                adapt::Bool=false, batchsize::Integer=50, target::Real=0.44)
+                adapt::Bool=true, batchsize::Integer=50, target::Real=0.44)

 	Simulate one draw from a target distribution using an adaptive Metropolis-within-Gibbs sampler.
+Parameters are assumed to be continuous and unconstrained.

 	**Arguments**